Triple test: BMW i4 vs Tesla Model 3 vs Polestar 2

 Can the ever-popular Tesla Model 3 fend off new rivals the BMW i4 and Polestar 2?
 Let’s find out…

-But now, both BMW and Volvo spinoff brand Polestar think they've created worthy adversaries to the hugely popular Model 3.
-From Sweden, you have the Polestar 2: a coupe-SUV that boasts muscular styling, modern cabin design and Google-powered infotainment.
+The Polestar 2 is an electric coupe-SUV that boasts muscular, minimalistic styling, modern cabin design and Google-powered infotainment.
 Meanwhile, Germany’s entry into the hotly contested electric company-car battle is the BMW i4, which puts a zero-emissions spin on the brand’s winning four-door formula.

 BMW i4